Dancing in the Street: Music video

 The song's music video was filmed at Spillers Millennium Mills in London's Docklands with the director David Mallet.
 Mallet described the video as "literal" and its process as very spontaneous: "They're literally dancing in the streets. ...
 It's basically what you can do in five or six hours.
 I think [Bowie and Jagger] bought a suit for each other to wear but that was it.
 We literally made it up as we went along.
 I think it captured the chemistry between the two people."

 The video was played twice during the Live Aid event: the first before Bowie's set, where it was introduced via satellite by the comedian Chevy Chase, and the second time as a filler when the Who's reunion set suffered sound problems.

+The video won Best Overall Performance in a Video at the 1986 MTV Video Music Awards.
 It has been described as "campy", "cheesy" and "embarrassing".
 Radio X's Martin O'Gorman remarked: "It's [Bowie and Jagger's] playful irreverence that causes many people to cringe."
 Readers of The Guardian rated it the worst music video of all time in 2014, while NME placed it at No. 12 in their list of the 50 worst music videos ever.
 In a 2011 episode of Family Guy, Peter Griffin refers to the video as "the gayest music video of all time", after which it is played in its entirety.
 After its conclusion, Griffin states: "That happened and we all let it happen."
 In the 2010s, a "silent" version of the video was uploaded to YouTube, featuring grunts and shuffles instead of the music.
 Bowie himself was a fan of the video, with guitarist Ben Monder saying: "He thought it was hilarious and would just have us watch the whole thing [during the Blackstar sessions]."